charlie-chiu/note/kubernetes/secret.md

 note: `--from-file` will create a secret value with filename as key field

-# Get context of a secret
+# Get content of a secret
 since GCP Console can't reveal secret value, you should use cli tool to get value

 ```shell